Lights (Ellie Goulding song): Commercial performance

 "Lights" ascended to number one on the Radio Songs chart on the issue dated 25 August 2012, making Goulding the first female solo artist to send a debut Radio Songs entry to number one since Adele led the list in 2011 and 2012 with her singles "Rolling in the Deep", "Someone Like You" and "Set Fire to the Rain".
 The song also topped the Mainstream Top 40 during the same week, matching Pink's "U + Ur Hand" (23 weeks, 2006–2007) for the longest climb to number one by a woman in the chart's almost-20-year history.
 The single also made a re-entry on the Canadian Hot 100 at number 87 on 28 April 2012, eventually peaking at number seven on 22 September.
 In late December 2012, "Lights" spent its 52nd week on the Hot 100 at number 43, becoming the 30th song in the chart's history to spend a year on the tally.
 In June 2013, it became the fifth best-selling digital song by a British female solo artist in the US.
-"Lights" was certified five-times Platinum by the Recording Industry Association of America (RIAA) on 13 July 2015.
+"Lights" was certified seven-times Platinum by the Recording Industry Association of America (RIAA) on 29 March July 2023.

 "Lights" saw moderate success in mainland Europe, charting at number one in Poland, number eight in Austria, number 10 in Belgium and Slovakia, number 11 in Germany, number 14 in Switzerland, number 22 in the Czech Republic and number 29 in France.
 In New Zealand, the song debuted at number 25 on the RIANZ Singles Chart on 25 June 2012, reaching number 16 in its fifth and ninth weeks on the chart.